who is the little audio company?

 A very warm welcome to you all visiting this page for the very first time.
 This blog actually started (in December 2016) as an introduction to the little audio company and a little background on how I got here, but it turned into a bit of a life story.
 Titled changed.
 I was asked about a few background details of the company on Facebook at one point, so I've revived this blog and gone on to complete it.
 So apologies in advance for the lengthy rambling, but it has been good going through this and remembering a few things I'd forgotten.
 As with all blogs, you're free to ignore the rest of this post, and I wouldn't blame you.
 But maybe there's something in there that strikes a chord with you, or reminds you of something you'd long forgotten...

 The late 70s was still predominantly radio listening (and watching Top Of The Pops), and my record collection had never really expanded from the above.
 My Dad invested in a separates system from a friend though - a Pioneer PL12D with Shure M75ED II cart, Sansui AU-101 amplifier, JVC JT-V31 tuner, Technics RS273USD flatbed cassette deck, and a pair of the amazing Jim Rogers JR149 speakers.
-Most of my music from that point was recorded off the radio, and played back on my father's system.
+Most of my music at that point was recorded off the radio, and played back on this system.

-Growing up, I was never really part of any "movement" with regards to music.
+Growing up, I was never really part of any social "movement" with regards to music.
 I was too young to understand punk, although looking back I do recall liking a lot of punk based chart music at the time, some of it crossing over into comical pop.
 There were a few movements I wish I'd have been a part of, or at least taken more notice of at their time of happening, particularly the start of Grunge.
 The early 80s kicked off with a bang for me though, after seeing Adam And The Ants perform Kings Of The Wild Frontier on Top Of The Pops for the very first time.
 It was just so different to anything else I'd heard before.
 This seemed to be the point where I really sat up and took notice of music in a big way.
 My uncle gave me a cassette recording of Pink Floyd's The Wall from made from his (presumably original pressing) LP, as I’d seen the video to Another Brick In The Wall on Top Of The Pops numerous times and loved it.
 I played that album to death on a small battery powered portable cassette player that I carried almost everywhere, even to school.
 I bought my first record in the early 80s - the 12" single of David Bowie's Cat People.
+It was great to hear a good chunk of it in Quentin Tarantino's movie, Inglorious Basterds.
 Still got it, still in excellent condition despite many plays, and still sounds great!
 I bought the odd album, but most of my purchases during the 80s were 12" singles, all of which I still have.
-I believe the first album I bought was Lover Over Gold, and Dire Straits became very much part of the early/mid 80s for me and a few school friends.
-We managed to see them live in 1985 at the Birmingham NEC, and the one thing that struck me about the whole set was that it sounded exactly like the live album Alchemy - which just shows how faithfully that live performance was captured.
+I believe the first album I bought was Lover Over Gold, and Dire Straits became very much part of the early/mid 80s listening for me and a few school friends.
+We managed to see them live in 1985 at the Birmingham NEC, and the one thing that struck me about the whole set was that it sounded exactly like their live album Alchemy - which just shows how faithfully that live performance was captured.

 My first real system was obtained while I was still at school.
 Around 1983/84 I picked up a used Denon PMA-510 amplifier for about £60 from Bullocks TV & Video at the Fox & Goose shopping centre, just across the road from my secondary school, Washwood Heath Comprehensive.
-A mate of mine had a JVC Direct Drive turntable, which sounded pretty good, but I couldn't afford that one so had to settle for the belt driven version, the JVC L-A110 (which I'm sure sounded better), bought from Richer Sounds in Birmingham, and a pair of two-way Solavox speakers from Comet at the Tivoli Shopping Centre in Yardley (now known as the Swan Shopping Centre).
+A mate of mine had a JVC Direct Drive turntable, which sounded pretty good, but I couldn't afford that one so had to settle for the belt driven version, the JVC L-A110 (which I'm sure actually sounded better), bought from Richer Sounds in Birmingham, and a pair of two-way Solavox speakers from Comet at the Tivoli Shopping Centre in Yardley (now known as the Swan Shopping Centre).
 Another friend of mine had the the three-way model, and they were pretty impressive.
-They cost me around £60.
+They cost me around £50/60 I think.
 I had many hours of listening pleasure from that system.
-Like much of my father's system over the years, his JR149 speakers found their way into my system (against his will) as they were just streets ahead of the Solavox.
-I'd always liked the sound of them - small and punchy, with good bass presence in an average sized room, not much bass boom either being a sealed cabinet.
+Like much of my father's system over the years, his JR149 speakers found their way into my system (against his will) as they were just streets ahead of the cheapo Solavox.
+I'd always liked the sound of the Jim Rogers - small and punchy, with good bass presence in an average sized room, not much bass boom either being a sealed cabinet.
 Then came many small changes over the years, but none were regretted as I was thoroughly enjoying it.

 Six years on from buying that first system, I was working at Birmingham NEC on the gigs when I applied for my first job in hi-fi - I got the job and started working for Radford HiFi (Plymouth) in 1990.
 During my five years there, a set album list was decided upon by the company for the stores for demonstration purposes.
 On top of that, each staff member could choose one album each to add to that.
 I can’t even remember what my choice was (might've been Tears For Fears' Seeds Of Love), but a colleague chose Nirvana's Nevermind, and proceeded to play it to death.
 I thought it was just distorted noise and shouting.
 But over a period of about four months, it must've made some subliminal impression on me, as one day it just clicked.
 This album was amazing.
 About a month later, Cobain "allegedly" shot himself.
 Talk about being late to the party!
-From the same member of staff (Mike Batt - not the one from The Wombles fame), I did generate a liking for Tricky's Maxinquaye album, which I guess led me down the trip hop/downtempo road (and numerous other slightly varying music genres), paving the way for the likes of Massive Attack and Portishead later on.
+From the same member of staff (Mike Batt - not the one from The Wombles fame), I did generate a liking for Tricky's Maxinquaye album, which I guess later led me down the trip hop/downtempo road (and numerous other slightly varying music genres), paving the way for the likes of Massive Attack and Portishead later on.

 Moving back to Birmingham around 1996, I briefly ended up working for the one and only Bob Griffin of Griffin Audio.
 He was such a laid back character, reminding me of a cross between Johnny Cash and the actor Patrick Mower.
 I remember visiting his store a few times in the early 80s when he worked alongside his father, and was struck at how different it was to a normal hi-fi store.
 No ties and precision creased trousers, just jeans and casual shirt, promoting a far more laid back atmosphere, and obviously one of a music lover rather than a conventional hi-fi shop, with musical instruments on the walls, and a selection of vinyl to purchase.
 Bob, who very sadly passed away around 2004, is one of the influences for what I am doing now.